 • Job title

-• Business address
+• Business/Personal address

-• Other information related to business inquires
+• Other personal information related to business inquires

 Legitimate Reasons for Processing Your Personal Information